dcpf/joule/README.md

 App listening on localhost:8082
 ```

-Once the app is running, you can try hitting the various sample/test end-points to see their output (note that some of these set custom headers).
+Once the app is running, you can try hitting the various sample/test end-points to see their output:

 * http://localhost:8081/setHeaders
 * http://localhost:8081/setVariable?id=testId